Jump Straight to:

 Alan Moore Interviews

-• Conducted in two sessions in September and October 2002, and originally serialised in the 2000AD fanzine Zarjaz, Daniel Whiston’s interview with the legendary Alan Moore now appears on the Engine Comics web site.
-It’s a fascinating indepth discussion on the creative process behind his writing, a must read for any fan of literature.
+Conducted in two sessions in September and October 2002, and originally serialised in the 2000AD fanzine Zarjaz, Daniel Whiston’s interview with the legendary Alan Moore first appeared on the Engine Comics web site.
+It’s a fascinating, indepth discussion on the creative process behind his writing, a must read for any fan of literature, archived here on Wayback Machine

 Interviews with Writers